cnayak99/Game_Engine/README.md

 M = Sets the tic to 2x.

+ESCAPE = Closes the window.

 **Startup Process**

+IMPORTANT NOTE: This demo was made is WSL, so that should be the OS of choice for this demo.
+There are some inconsistencies with ZMQ's addressing that were edited from the base version to work in WSL (namely, changing "localhost" to "127.0.0.1")

 Step 1.)
 Download the .zip file including the resources for the game engine.